By Hannah Lambalot and Tomi Sontan, MS

 Essential Hospitals Act

 ACOG’s previous race threshold is but one example of structural racism Black birthing patients face today.
 The Centers for Disease Control and Prevention state three in five pregnancy-related deaths could be prevented.
 With that in mind, and recognizing the high maternal mortality rates of Black birthing patients, 12 members of America’s Essential Hospitals are working to reduce morbidity and mortality for Black pregnant or birthing patients through a new essential hospital learning collaborative.
-Their work to improve obstetric outcomes focuses on improving hemorrhage and hypertensive disorders for pregnant and birthing patients within and outside the hospital walls.
+Their work to improve obstetric outcomes, supported by the CVS Health Foundation, focuses on improving hemorrhage and hypertensive disorders for pregnant and birthing patients within and outside the hospital walls.

 Alameda Health System, in Oakland, Calif., is improving hypertension care by using text messages to facilitate remote blood pressure monitoring twice a day among birthing patients.